 Oxygen on board

-MEDIF at least 48 hours before the flight (see above).
-GOL does not provide oxygen cylinders during flights or at the boarding and arrivals areas.
+MEDIF form up to 72 hours before the flight.
+GOL does not provide oxygen cylinders during flights and/or at the boarding and arrivals areas.

 Please note: a recent oxygen saturation test conducted in ambient air and hemoglobin test are required for passengers to use supplemental oxygen aboard the aircraft.